-Yes, you can polish a urethane bowling ball at home but it can be a bit hard for you, especially if it is your first time.
+Yes, you can polish such a ball at home, but it can be a bit hard for you, especially if it is your first time.
 There are many polishes available in the market; go for a reliable brand.

 How to Increase Hook on a Urethane Bowling Ball?

-Make sure your urethane bowling ball is clean and oil-free to have a better hook in the bowling lane.
+Make sure your ball is clean and oil-free to have a better hook in the bowling lane.